edgedb/edgedb/docs/edgeql/operators/type.rst

     "<" <type> ">" <expression>

-The *type* must be a scalar or a container type.
+The *type* must be a non-abstract scalar or a container type.

 Type cast is a run-time operation.
 The cast will succeed only if a type conversion was defined for the type pair, and if the source value satisfies the requirements of a target type.

-EdgeDB allows casting any scalar
+EdgeDB allows casting any scalar.

+It is illegal to cast one :eql:type:`Object` into another.
+The only way to construct a new :eql:type:`Object` is by using :ref:`INSERT
+<ref_eql_statements_insert>`.
+However, the :ref:`target filter
+<ref_eql_expr_paths_is>` can be used to achieve an effect similar to
+casting for Objects.

 When a cast is applied to an expression of a known type, it represents a run-time type conversion.
 The cast will succeed only if a suitable type